w3f/polkadot-wiki/docs/learn/learn-governance.md

 the function call (`set_code`) is made if the vote is approved.
 Referenda are always binary; your only options in voting are "aye", "nay", or abstaining entirely.

-In governance v1, referenda can be started in one of several ways:
+In Governance v1, referenda can be started in one of several ways:
 1. Publicly submitted proposals;
 2. Proposals submitted by the council, either through a majority or unanimously;
 3. Proposals submitted as part of the enactment of a prior referendum;